-How Catalonia's National Day Turned Into a Nationalist Party
+How Catalonia's Independence Day Turned Into a Nationalist Party

-The National Day of Catalonia has been a largely peaceful and patriotic event since 1980.
-Last Tuesday, however, the gathering took a nationalist turn, with 1.5 million people marching in favor of the northeastern region becoming completely independent of Spain.
+Anyway.
+The reason I’m writing about this is because, yesterday, what has since 1980 been a largely patriotic event took a nationalist turn, with 1.5 million people marching in favour of the north-eastern region becoming completely independent of Spain.

 Even though yesterday’s turnout doesn’t necessarily herald the start of a fresh bombing campaign, it’s clear that attitudes within Catalonia towards Spanish rule have altered drastically.
 “Make no mistake about the character of this march,” said a spokeswoman from the National Assembly of Catalonia [ANC] in the days beforehand.
 “Everybody attending will be counted as pro-independence.”
 So what’s changed?

-The main complaint has to do with the status of "L’estatut," the charter that defines the relationship between Spain and Catalonia.
+The main complaint is to do with the status of "L’estatut", the charter that defines the relationship between Spain and Catalonia.
 Although Catalonia has certain autonomy over its civil service (the police force and education, mainly), the current estatut dates from 1979.
 You weren’t born then.

-Despite an updated version being approved by parliament in 2006, its implementation has been held up by conservative figures in the government and law courts, who have found certain elements within it—particularly those that relate to the manner and degree with which Catalonia’s income is administered—"unconstitutional."
-Understandably, seven years without a clear answer on this feels like a massive fuck-off to most Catalans.
+Despite an updated version being approved by parliament in 2006, its implementation has been held up by the conservative elements in the government and law courts, who have found certain elements within it – particularly those that relate to the manner and degree with which Catalonia’s income is administered – "unconstitutional".
+Understandably, seven years without a clear answer on this feels like a massive piss-take to most Catalans.

 Because you can’t fart in Spain these days without it having something to do with the crisis (due to those dumpster-dived steaks, probably), the current economic climate has exacerbated the conflict.
 Despite having the highest GDP in Spain, Catalonia recently had to accept a bailout from the European Union.
 This might be putting them at a disadvantage when it comes to future negotiations, but it really shouldn’t affect legislation nominally passed in 2006.
 The call to independence is further amplified by the general opinion that if the entire country is in the shit, Catalonia shouldn’t have to pay more than its fair share to dig it out.

-Immediately the tone of the chanting changed to a happy, respectful applause.
-Here was a crowd, not baying in favor of an ideology, but being rightly proud of something that made them unique.
+Immediately the tone of the chanting changed, to a happy, respectful applause.
+Here was a crowd, not baying in favour of an ideology but being rightly proud of something that made them unique.
 And as long as that remains the case, then I’m happy to be counted as one of them.